 ATTENTION SWINE MEMBERS

-By a unanimous vote, swine leaders opted to suspend the swine spring weigh-in this year.
-The Klamath County bill of sale is still required to be turned in along with any needed out of state vet records and a $5 fee by noon on May 30.
+In addition to weigh-ins, the Klamath County bill of sale (BOS), $5 fee and photo of each animal, including back up animal, is required to be turned in along with any needed out of state vet records no later than 5PM on Monday, June 1st.

 CRITICAL SWINE FLU VIRUS INFO!